manuelinfosec/toot-db/docs/architecture.md

 ## Node Components

-A toyDB node consists of three main components:
+A tootDB node consists of three main components:

 * **Storage engine:** stores data and manages transactions, on disk and in memory.